The main aim when cycling your new fish tank is to make sure the aquarium is habitable.

-Ensure that the bottle you purchase was recently manufactured since old stock is less effective.
+Anyway, ensure that the bottle you purchase was recently manufactured since the old stock is less effective.

-For what it’s worth, Chewy usually has a good supply of fresh stock, unlike small local fish stores.
+For what it’s worth, Chewy and Amazon usually have a good supply of fresh stock, unlike small local fish stores.

-It’s worth noting that there is ammonia in the bottle to nourish the bacteria (a very small amount).
+Author’s note: There is some ammonia in the bottle to nourish the bacteria (a very small amount).
 This is a good sign and it makes sense because it means that there are actual living organisms inside.

-Ammonia detoxifiers convert ammonia into ammonium because the latter is harmless to fish.
-However, studies have suggested that beneficial Ammonia-oxidizing bacteria feed on ammonia (NH3) and not Ammonium (NH4+).
+Ammonia detoxifiers convert ammonia into ammonium or iminium salts because the latter two are harmless to fish.
+However, studies have suggested that beneficial Ammonia-oxidizing bacteria prefer to feed on ammonia (NH3) and not Ammonium (NH4+).

 Good dechlorinators such as Prime have ammonia-detoxifying properties.

-Anyway, for better results, start by shaking the bottle.
+Anyway, for better cycling results, start by shaking the Tetra SafeStart bottle.

 Then pour in the whole bottle or at least twice the recommended dose.